Frequently Asked Questions

 How does school prepare the students for family and civic life?

 Our students model their primary teacher, Jesus Christ, by being ever aware of their role in the global community.
 St. Theresa Catholic School students develop a strong sense of commitment to the needs of others during their stay here.
 They respond to crises vigorously and speedily.
 When tragedies occur, students respond by praying and sending condolences.

-We also support Catholic Charities, Cross Catholic, Catholic Relief Services, and many other charities.
-Our students prepare to take their roles as caring and sensitive members of the global community, and realize that, as individuals, they have the power and responsibility to improve the lives of others.
+We also support Catholic Charities, Cross Catholic Outreach, Catholic Relief Services, and many other charities.
+Our students prepare to take their roles as caring and sensitive members of the global community, and realize that as individuals, they have the power and responsibility to improve the lives of others.

 How does the school compare to the competition (private and independent schools)?

 St. Theresa Catholic School graduates select their high schools – not the other way around.
-Once in their high schools, students report that they have been well prepared for the challenge, large numbers are listed on their high school’s honor roll, and several students have been the valedictorian at their high schools.
+Once in their high schools, students report that they have been well prepared for the challenge.
+Large numbers of our students are listed on their high school’s honor roll, and several students have been the valedictorian at their high schools.
 We are proud to compare the education received at St. Theresa Catholic School against any other school in Northern Virginia.

 What are the teachers’ qualifications?